 - I graduated over 5 years ago but the new law will be requiring a completion of 3 graduate-level semester hours in differential diagnosis and the completion of 3 graduate-level semester hours in pharmacology, do I have to go back to school?
 Many NPs are in the same situation as this and we expect that there will be an equivalent requirement or some type of grandfather clause to allow for completion of the determined courses.
 The next step is for the Board of Nursing and the new council to work on the guidelines.
 FLANP will be involved in this process and will be advocating for an equivalent and/or grandfather clause.

 - What is your advice for obtaining the necessary 3 hours of CEU in differential diagnosis and pharmacology?
 Do you think it will be offered online prior to July when the law becomes active?
 Unfortunately we do not have an answer for this yet.
 We are curious and looking into this as well.
 As soon as we have more information regarding what the Board of Nursing and new council determines are the equivalents to the college courses we will let you know.

 - Will we be able to sign home health certifications, and will we be able to prescribe schedule II drugs longer than 7 days at a time with independent practice?
-Our understanding is that the answer is no to both.
-Home Health is a federal issue and must be changed at the CMS level.
+These are 2 separate questions.
+As of April 30th, CMS issued an interim final rule that permanently implements section 3708 of the CARES Act, retroactively effective March 1, 2020.
+Visit our CARES Act page for more information.
 The DEA legislation is also enshrined in other statutes and that applies until otherwise changed.